Primer (firearms): Centerfire

 The identifying feature of centerfire ammunition is the metal cup containing the primer inserted into a recess in the center of the base of the cartridge.
 The firearm firing pin crushes this explosive between the cup and an anvil to produce hot gas and a shower of incandescent particles to ignite the powder charge.
 Berdan and Boxer primers are used in centerfire cartridges; the primers differ in construction.
 Various priming mixtures have been used in different sized primers to effect prompt ignition of the powder charge.
 Particles with relatively high heat capacity are required to promptly ignite smokeless powder deterrent coatings.
 Some priming explosives decompose into incandescent solids or liquids.
 Inert ingredients may be heated into incandescent sparks when the explosive decomposes into gas.
-Cartridges for military use require stable priming formulations so war reserves of small-arms ammunition will dependably function after years of storage.
+Cartridges for military use require stable priming formulations, so war reserves of small-arms ammunition will dependably function after years of storage.

 Electric-primed

-Some rapid-fire, and larger military gun and autocannon rounds (such as the M50 20mm) utilize an internal electric primer that contains chemicals activated by an externally provided electric charge, as opposed to a mechanical impact.
+Some machine gun and autocannon cartridges (such as the MG 131 13mm and M61 Vulcan 20mm) utilize an internal electric primer that contains chemicals activated by an externally provided electric charge, as opposed to a mechanical impact.
 The primer in turn ignites the main propellant, just as with a shock-sensitive or external electric type.
 Among the advantages this brings is the ability, in an automatic weapon, to control the moment of cartridge ignition partially independently of the mechanical action of the gun.
 Historically this flexibility was employed by the German Luftwaffe in WW II, in the unusually efficient synchronization gear that enabled machine guns and autocannon to be fired through the moving propellers of their fighter aircraft with a relatively small compromise in the guns' output of automatic fire.
 Other countries such as the Soviet Union relied on cruder mechanical systems, which reduced the rate of fire of their guns more severely.

 Electric priming was also used in the EtronX system developed and sold by Remington for some of its sporting rifles.
 It was sold as a firearm with a much faster lock time.
 It never became a popular sporting arms system and was discontinued by Remington as a result.